mvolkmann/blog/src/htmx.md

-The following code from the file `public/utils.js` defines a function that imposes a quota on the number of times an HTTP request can be sent to a specified endpoint.
+The following code from the file `public/utils.js` defines a function that imposes a quota on the number of times an HTTP request can be sent to a specific endpoint.

 ```js
 let quota = 3;